 Prefer DIY?
 Mix a teaspoon of oil (like olive oil or coconut oil from your kitchen), add a drop of therapeutic grade Clove Bud essential oil and then apply this to your dental floss or directly into gums with a cotton swab.
 Have a toothache?
 Apply the mixture directly to the tooth and surrounding gum.
 Caution: Clove essential oil is very strong and should always be diluted (do not use straight).

-Experience all of the superpowers of clove for healthy teeth and gums with these Akamai natural oral care products: Akamai Mineral Toothpaste, Akamai Infused Black Floss and Akamai Oil Pulling Mouthwash.
+Experience all of the superpowers of clove for healthy teeth and gums with these Akamai natural oral care products: Akamai Mineral Toothpaste and Toothpowder, Akamai Infused Black Floss and Akamai Oil Pulling Mouthwash.

 In Vitro and In Vivo Effects of Clove on Pro-inflammatory Cytokines Production by Macrophages